 In the list below, I will only talk about the classes that I believe will have the best impact and can supplement your current workout routine.

-One of my favorite types of yoga is vinyasa or ashtanga yoga, where you go from one pose into another, without spending too much time in one particular position.
-This is great for cyclists and runners because it helps to maintain muscle stiffness.
+You can think of peloton flow yoga as a combination of vinyasa or ashtanga.
+Here you go from one pose to another, without spending too much time in one particular position.

 Studies have shown that “higher tendon stiffness and plantar flexion force were related to faster turn and sprint times” (Houghton et al. 2013)

-What is peloton slow flow yoga?
-In general, the peloton slow flow yoga is a series of classes with a slower pace.
-In this class, you can feel the stretch a bit deeper, focus more on the alignment, and proper form of each pose.
-The sessions are more chilled and less strength-oriented.
+Peloton slow flow yoga is a series of classes with a slower pace where you stay for longer in positions.
+In this class, you can feel the stretch a bit deeper, and focus more on the alignment, and proper form of each pose.

-On the other hand, a yoga class where you stay for longer in more challenging positions impacts the flexibility at a greater level, but it also compromises the ability to develop power (more on that later).
+- The slow flow impacts the flexibility at a greater level, but it also can reduce the ability to develop power output.

 Benefits of Peloton Yoga Flow

-- Helps to restore range of motion without compentating speed or power
+- Helps to restore range of motion without compensating your speed or power.

 Benefits of Peloton Restorative Yoga